rundeck/docs/docs/developer/execution-lifecycle.md

 Execution Lifecycle Plugins add custom logic to be executed during the lifecycle of a Job execution.

+To enable the Execution Lifecycle Plugin add: `rundeck.feature.executionLifecyclePlugin.enabled=true` to your `rundeck-config.properties` or equivalent file.

 The lifecycle points currently supported:

 *Execution Start*